 Fertilizing and Weeding Your Lawn

-Using a spreader, sprinkle the fertilizer over your lawn at the rate directed by the fertilizer package.
+Using a spreader, sprinkle the fertilizer over your lawn at the rate determined by the soil test.
 Begin by doing the edges of the yard and then cover the remaining area in a back-and-forth pattern.
-To keep your lawn lush, apply more fertilizer every six to eight weeks during the growing season.
+To keep your lawn lush, apply more fertilizer every six to eight weeks during the growing season, if needed.

 Mowing and Edging

 How often you mow will depend on your type of grass.
-Typically, warm-season grasses grow fastest in the summer and need to be mowed about once a week.
-These grasses grow more slowly in the spring and fall, so you may be able to cut your mowing back to once every two weeks during these seasons.
+Typically, warm-season grasses grow fastest in the summer and need to be mowed about once every other week.
+These grasses grow more slowly in the spring and fall, so you may be able to cut your mowing back during these seasons.

 Cool-season grasses tend to do the opposite of their warm-season cousins.
 They'll grow quickly in the spring and fall but may slow down a bit in the summer heat.
-Your mowing schedule would be the opposite, mowing once a week in the spring and fall and less frequently in the summer.
+Your mowing schedule would be the opposite, mowing every other week in the spring and fall and less frequently in the summer.

-It's best to keep your grass about 3 inches long, so your exact mowing schedule will be determined by how fast your grass is growing.
+It's best to keep your grass at a height of approximately 3 inches, so your exact mowing schedule will be determined by how fast your grass is growing.
 Cutting grass any shorter than 3 inches stresses the plant and promotes weeds.
 Remember to alternate directions when you mow.
 If you mowed from east to west last week, mow north to south this week.

 Mowing is best done early or late in the day when the sun isn't as hot.
 The same is true for edging.
 To create a clean edge where your lawn and sidewalk or driveway meet, edge the area with a weed trimmer.
 To do so, flip the trimmer head 180 degrees so that it cuts vertically.
 Keeping the debris shield toward you at all times, run the trimmer along the edge of your lawn.